COVID-19 Update: COVID-19 Vaccination Requirement for All Green Card Applicants Read More

-Immigration Lawyer Chicago/ Immigration Forms: Where Do I Get Immigration Forms?/ How to File Form I-800
+Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ How to File Form I-800

 Adoption is a life-changing decision to expand your family and change the lives of both you and your adopted child or children.
 Adopting from a Convention country is a different process than if you were to adopt from a non-Convention country.
 On this page, you will learn about the Hague Adoption Convention, USCIS form I-800, and how to file form I-800.